Reuh/candran/README.md

 ````

-**Current status**: Candran is heavily used in several of my personal projects and works as expected.
+**Current status**: Candran is stable ; I use it heavily used in several of my personal projects and maintain it.
+If there's no activity on the repo, it means there's no bug or new Lua version that requires an update.

 Candran is released under the MIT License (see ```LICENSE``` for details).